The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Pro and Enterprise

-Single Project Report for Pro and Enterprise team includes the following data sets:
+Single Project Report for Pro and Enterprise teams includes access to six report modes:

 Scheduled